hguerrero/api-management/README.md

 API Management using Red Hat 3scale API Management.

-3scale API Management makes it easy to manage your APIs.
-Share, secure, distribute, control, and monetize your APIs on an infrastructure platform built for performance, customer control, and future growth.
+APIcast (https://github.com/3scale/apicast) is an Open Source API Gateway whose main focus areas are high performance and extensibility.
+It is part of the Redhat 3scale API Management solution, and is used by hundreds of companies around the world to expose their APIs in a secure and controlled way.
 Place 3scale components on-premise, in the cloud, or on any combination of the two, visit: <https://www.redhat.com/en/technologies/jboss-middleware/3scale>

 The detailed instructions to run *Red Hat Helloworld MSA* demo, can be found at the following repository: <https://github.com/redhat-helloworld-msa/helloworld-msa>